He-Ren/OJBench/README.md

 To judge the answer, you should generate a jsonl file, containing **all the fields above**, and also the following key:
 - `content`: A string, representing the response of your model.

+*Note that, you do not have to extract the code manually from the response.
+The liabriary will extract it automaticaly if the answer of your model follows the format given by the prompt.*

 For example, an answer file might be looking like this:
 ```json
 {"id": 1000, "prompt": "...", "dataset": "NOI", "language": "cpp", "difficulty": "hard", "content": "Here is the code: ..."}